pkolyvas/nightscout-arm64-nomad/README.md

 You can also use my own docker image: https://hub.docker.com/r/eyeoh/rpi-nightscout

 ## Requirements:
 - MongoDB
 - Nomad
 - Consul
 - Reverse proxy for TLS termination

 ## Note to those wishing to run without Consul

 You can easily modify the nomad jobs to use Nomad's simplified service discovery capability.
 An alternate version of each has been supplied here.

+## To Do
+- Make a single jobspec with both Nightscout and Mongo for simpler deployment for those who don't want to manage them seperately and treat them as a single service.